orgua/shepherd_v2_planning/docs/80_web/concept_web.md

     - flask is a microframework, offers minimal attack surface and seems perfect for the python REST API
 - basic implementation could be similar to https://github.com/fkt/36c3-junior-ctf-pub (web-interface for a ctf, that didn't get compromised)
 - API: rest
-- (prio) allow scripted workflow ⇾ yaml ⇾ rest ⇾
+- (prio) allow scripted workflow ⇾ yaml ⇾ rest ⇾ server internals
     - this could also be the base for the web-page-interface
 - Database
     - influxDB or